 Platelet-Rich Plasma (PRP) Therapy

-This treatment involves injecting a concentration of platelets from your own blood into the scalp to stimulate hair growth.
+This treatment involves injecting a concentration of platelets from your blood into the scalp to stimulate hair growth.

 Hair Transplantation